kellim/link-collector/README.md

 ## Run the Project in a Local Development Environment

-These instructions assume you have Python 2.7 installed and that python 2 is the version of Python running the files.
+These instructions assume you have Python 2.7 installed and that Python 2 is the version of Python running the files.
+There may be errors if Python 3 is used as this app has not been updated to use Python 3 yet.

 * Clone, fork, or download this repository.
 * Rename the file `secret.py.config`to `secret.py`.